-Enhanced In-Circuit Serial Programming uses an onboard bootloader, known as the program executive, to manage the programming process.
+Enhanced In-Circuit Serial Programming uses an on-board bootloader, known as the program executive, to manage the programming process.
 Using an SPI data frame format, the program executive can erase, program and verify program memory.
-See the device programming specification for more information on Enhanced ICSP
+For more information on Enhanced ICSP, see the device programming specification.